annabackegren/HFL25-2/v03/README.md

 Superheroes!
-A project in Dart at STI.
+A project in Dart at STI. v03

-This is about to be a fun list of SUPERHEROES!
-How cool is that?!

-Open in the terminal (with dart run) and check out the cool heroes that are waiting for you!
-(Are you missing your own favourite superhero?
-Add one!)
+New features added!